 This standard operating procedure (SOP) applies to investigational and commercial products, i.e., the combination product and its constituent parts and associated manufacturing processes that are designed, developed, manufactured, or distributed by or for Macro Biologics under current good manufacturing practice (cGMP).
 Risk Management is applicable throughout the product’s entire lifecycle.

 This procedure establishes and defines processes for identifying and managing quality risks, safety risks, or hazards that can potentially lead to harm.
-This procedure does not define the threshold for acceptable risk or risk index as this is dependent on the intended use and expected benefit of using the product (defined in the Risk Management Plan (RMP)).
+This procedure does not define the threshold for acceptable risk or risk index, as this is dependent on the intended use and expected benefit of using the product (defined in the Risk Management Plan).

 Where Macro Biologics is the product applicant, Macro Biologics is responsible for ensuring appropriate Risk Management processes are applied by design partners and contract manufacturers.
 Macro Biologics is responsible for combination product Risk Management.
 Partners, consultants, contract manufacturers or suppliers performing cGMP activities are evaluated and approved in accordance with SOP-007 Purchasing Controls.